-The frequency analysis is performed in such a way as to calculate the integral I (8) of the combined average spectra for each type of road.
-The results have been reported in Table 3 in terms of the mean value, standard deviation and percentage CoV, when 30 samples of the integral I (8) have been considered.
+The frequency analysis was performed in such a way as to calculate the integral I (8) of the combined average spectra for each type of road.
+The results are reported in Table 3 in terms of the mean value, standard deviation and percentage CoV derived from 30 samples of the integral I (8).

 DISCUSSION OF RESULTS